 Cress or grass seed

 We started by adding handfuls of compost to our recycled tray.
-To make a tomb for the garden I cut the cup in half & Minnie added one section to the tray.
+To make a tomb for the garden we cut the cup in half & added to the tray.

 To make the 3 crosses for the garden we carefully cut the wooden skewers & used rubber bands to hold the 2 sections together.
 We covered the cup (tomb) with more compost & created a hill shape, before adding our crosses to the garden.